NorthOcean/Project-Erina/README.md

 **Guidance map options**:

 Args with * represent those args have not been transferred to `main.py`.
-You should change them manually when needed.
+Please change them manually when needed.

 - `--window_size_map`*:
 Resolution of the guidance map that shows the number of grids used to represent the reality 1 meter.